ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ![credentials](images/solution55-openshift-ibm-cloud-hidden/credentials.png)

-## Configure the Sysdig Agent
+## Configure the {{site.data.keyword.monitoringshort_notm}} Agent

-To integrate your monitoring instance with your OpenShift cluster, you must run a script that creates a project and privileged service account for the Sysdig agent.
+To integrate your monitoring instance with your {{site.data.keyword.openshiftshort}} cluster, you must run a script that creates a project and privileged service account for the {{site.data.keyword.monitoringshort_notm}} agent.

 <!--##isworkshop#-->
 <!--
-{% hint style='info' %} If you've been invited to a lab account where an instance of Sysdig has already been provisioned and configured, skip the create and deploy steps and go to the step verify the agent at the bottom.
-Find your Sysdig instance by looking at the cluster name in the tags attached to the instance. {% endhint %}
+{% hint style='info' %} If you've been invited to a lab account where an instance of {{site.data.keyword.monitoringshort_notm}} has already been provisioned and configured, skip the create and deploy steps and go to the step verify the agent at the bottom.
+Find your {{site.data.keyword.monitoringshort_notm}} instance by looking at the cluster name in the tags attached to the instance. {% endhint %}
 -->
 <!--#/isworkshop#-->

-### Create a Sysdig service instance
+### Create a {{site.data.keyword.monitoringshort_notm}} service instance

 1. Click this link for [IBM Cloud Monitoring with Sysdig](https://cloud.ibm.com/observe/monitoring/create) or open the ibmcloud console, click the hamburger menu  in upper left, and choose **Observability** > **Monitoring**:
    1. Click **Create a monitoring instance**